kikuchiyo/device_connection_en/nonsdk/upstream/topological_mgmt/get_topological.md

 # Get Topological Relationships of Sub-devices

-An edge can publish a message to this topic to request EnOS Cloud to retrieve the topological relationship between the edge and a sub-device.
+An edge can publish a message to this topic to retrieve the topological relationship between the edge and a sub-device.

 Upstream
-- Request TOPIC: /sys/{productKey}/{deviceKey}/thing/topo/get
+- Request TOPIC: `/sys/{productKey}/{deviceKey}/thing/topo/get`

-- Reply TOPIC: /sys/{productKey}/{deviceKey}/thing/topo/get_reply
+- Reply TOPIC: `/sys/{productKey}/{deviceKey}/thing/topo/get_reply`

 **Note:** The *productKey* and *deviceKey* in the TOPIC are the parameters of the edge.